dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 ## Design Feedback and Updates

-We just did a round of feedback on designs that we took notes on in Figma.
-You should enter in all the actionable design feedback items into your ZenHub board and add them to this milestone to resolve.
+Whenever we do feedback on designs we'll be leaving comments in Figma.
+You should enter in all the actionable design feedback items into your ZenHub board and add them to this sprint to resolve.

 ✋ What do you mean "resolve"?
 Well, you should at least respond to each Figma comment with some words, but in most cases this means updating your designs to correspond with your current plans as well as any changes that came up in discussion, or in the grading feedback for mockups.